 - If you really want gloss and nothing else will do, order reinforced boots for the very best finish (see blog Reinforced or not reinforced).

-- If you want the lowest maintenance, opt for matt leather and add gloss accents.
+- If you want the lowest maintenance, opt for matte leather and add gloss accents.

-- If you’re on a budget but want gloss, opt for polished - the happy medium.
+- If want a sheen but not the high maintenance gloss, opt for polished - the happy medium.